Troy's Database

 - Growth & Market Presence

-4. AT A MINIMUM, USE A PICTURE/VIDEO TO STAND OUT.
+- Why you want to work for them4.
+AT A MINIMUM, USE A PICTURE/VIDEO TO STAND OUT.
 Right now, people are building entire landing pages to stand out.
 This will show how much you want the job.5.
 Follow up.
 Follow up.
 Follow up.If you don't hear back in a few days, follow back up with them.
 Chances are, your hiring manager is busy.
 Plus, deals are won in the follow up.
 Same goes with jobs you're proactively going after.Below is the EXACT email I sent to 3 different hiring managers to land my job at Proofpoint.
 Here are 4 things I did:1.
 First thing you see when opening the email is me and a personalized white board drawing.

 2. The first sentence is from recent news.
 It shows I did research.